txoof/portfolioCreator/README.md

 The first time you run the Portfolio Creator application you will need to take some special steps:

 1. Make sure [Google FileStream](#filestream) installed and you are signed in!
-2. Download the application from [this link](https://github.com/txoof/portfolioCreator/raw/master/createFolders.pkg)
+2. Download the latest version from [here](https://github.com/txoof/portfolioCreator/raw/master/createFolders.pkg)
-3. Locate the file `createFolders.pkg` -- likely in your `Downloads` folder
+3. Locate and unpack the applicaton in your Downloads folder
-4. Double click on the file to run the installer
+   * Double click to unzip
-    * You may need an administrator's password to install this
-5. Locate the create_folders icon in your Applications folder
+   * Move into your Applications folder
-6. Launch the application by double clicking
+   * Right click on the createFolders application icon and choose *"Open"*
+4. Click *"Process File"* to get started
-7. If this is the first time you have run create_folders on this computer you will be prompted to select the Google Shared Drive **AND** the folder that contains Student Cumulative Folders.
+   * If this is the **very first** time you have run the application it will ask you to choose the Google Shared Drive and the FOLDER where portfolio/cummulative files are stored.
-   * see [below](#ChooseSharedDrive) for more detailed instructions
-8. Click *"Process File"* to get started
+   * Click the *"Browse"* button and find the Google Shared drive likely called *ASH Student Cumulative Folders*
+   * Within the *ASH Student Cumulative Folders* drive locate the folder that contains the folder *Student Cumulative Folders (AKA Student Portfolios)* and click *"Choose"* then click *"Ok"* to accept the drive and folder.
+   * If there are any problems, the applicaiton will warn you and stop you from proceeding
+   * See [Choosing the Shared Drive and Cumulative Student Folder](#ChooseSharedDrive) for screenshots and more information
-9. Create an export from powerschool
+5. Create an export from powerschool
    * See: [Create a Student Export](#prepareExport)
-10. Click *"Process File"* to process a student export
+6. Click *"Process File"* to process a student export
-11. Review the processed files and correct any errors
+7. Review the processed files and correct any errors

 ```python